serverlessworkflow/specification/GOVERNANCE.md

 Serverless Workflow is an open-source project with an open design philosophy.
-This means that the repository is the source of truth for EVERY aspect of the project, including its philosophy, design, road map, and APIs. *If it's part of the project, it's in the repo.
-If it's in the repo, it's part of the project.*
+This means that the repository is the source of truth for EVERY aspect of the project, including its philosophy, design, road map, and APIs. *If it's part of the project, it's in the repository.
+If it's in the repository, it's part of the project.*

 As a result, all decisions can be expressed as changes to the repository.
 An implementation change is a change to the source code.
 An API change is a change